NibbleHalfebyte/livestream_with_jetson/README.md

 ./livestream_with_jetson.sh

+If you use a new version of the script, it's important to delete videoconfig.cfg in .config/livestream_with_jetson_conf/ of your home directory of your user account.
 The script will ask you a few question.
 Keep your stream key read from your Twitch Login and enter it if you'll be questioned.
 The script will save it into a configuration directory in your home directory with the path ~/.config/livestream_with_jetson_conf/.
 You will find all important files, which this script generates in this directory.

 Next the script will ask you to choose an ingest server in your area from a list.
 Enter the number of the server you want to use.
 You can find the list in the configuration directory, if you want to modify it.
 The file is named ingest_server.lst.
 It's copy and pasta text out of the browser, without empty lines, from Twitch Status.
 The server will be saved for future use.